Abhishek-Kaudare/Kubernetes-Notes/5-PodDesign/README.md

 ```bash
 kubectl create cronjob <cron=job-name> --image <image-name> --schedule "0 0 13 * 5" --dry-run=client -o yaml > cron-job.yaml
 ```

+## **Starting Deadline**

+The `.spec.startingDeadlineSeconds` field is _optional_.
+It stands for the deadline in seconds for starting the job if it misses its scheduled time for any reason.
+After the deadline, the cron job does not start the job.
+Jobs that do not meet their deadline in this way count as failed jobs.
+If this field is not specified, the jobs have no deadline.

+## **Concurrency Policy**

+The `.spec.concurrencyPolicy` field is also optional.
+It specifies how to treat concurrent executions of a job that is created by this cron job.
+The spec may specify only one of the following concurrency policies:

+- `Allow` (default): The cron job allows concurrently running jobs
+- `Forbid`: The cron job does not allow concurrent runs; if it is time for a new job run and the previous job run hasn't finished yet, the cron job skips the new job run
+- `Replace`: If it is time for a new job run and the previous job run hasn't finished yet, the cron job replaces the currently running job run with a new job run

+## **Suspend**

+The `.spec.suspend` field is also _optional_.
+If it is set to `true`, all subsequent executions are suspended.
+This setting does not apply to already started executions. _*Defaults to false*_.

+> **Caution:**
+>
+> Executions that are suspended during their scheduled time count as missed jobs.
+When `.spec.suspend` changes from true to false on an existing cron job without a starting deadline, the missed jobs are scheduled immediately.

+## **Jobs History Limits**

+The `.spec.successfulJobsHistoryLimit` and `.spec.failedJobsHistoryLimit` fields are _optional_.
+These fields specify how many completed and failed jobs should be kept. **By default, they are set to 3 and 1 respectively**.

+Setting a limit to 0 corresponds to keeping none of the corresponding kind of jobs after they finish.

 # **References**